Sahibzada Farhan: Domestic career

 He made his first-class debut for Peshawar in the 2016–17 Quaid-e-Azam Trophy on 1 October 2016.
-He plays for Islamabad United in the Pakistan Super League.

 He was the leading run-scorer for Balochistan in the 2017 Pakistan Cup, with 331 runs in five matches.

 In April 2018, he was named in Punjab's squad for the 2018 Pakistan Cup.
 In the opening fixture of the tournament, against Balochistan, he scored 155 runs and was named the man of the match.
 In March 2019, he was named in Sindh's squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Khyber Pakhtunkhwa's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
 He was the leading run-scorer in the 2021–22 National T20 Cup, with 447 runs.
 He was named the PCB's Domestic Cricketer of the Year for 2021.

+In December 2023, he was selected to play for Sui Northern Gas Pipelines Limited as the captain, in the 2023–24 President's Trophy.

+In the 2024–25 National T20 Cup, playing the semi-final for Peshawar, he hit 148 off 72 balls against Abbottabad Region and set a new record for the most runs in a single edition of the tournament, scoring 588 runs in just six innings, surpassing his own previous tally of 492 runs in 12 innings from the prior season and matching Fakhar Zaman’s Pakistan record of 588 runs in a single-tournament T20 (achieved over 13 innings in the 2022 PSL.)
+His highest score, 162 off 72 deliveries against Quetta Region, surpassed the previous record for the highest T20 score by a Pakistan batsman, Kamran Akmal's 150, which stood for eight years.
+He ended the tournament with 605 runs and was adjudged Player of the Series.

+In the 2025 Pakistan Super League (PSL X), he was a pivotal performer for Islamabad United, scoring 184 runs in six matches at a strike rate of 165.77 and an average of 61.33.
+His innings included several quickfire contributions at the top of the order, giving United strong starts in the powerplay.
+It was reported that Farhan’s consistency and attacking approach were central to Islamabad United’s surge in the tournament, with his ability to clear boundaries and rotate strike making him one of the standout domestic players of the season.